nbnbhwyy/MNBDR/README.md

 BRCA epirubicin  44.385
 BRCA daunorubicin  40.46897
 ```
+__Custom dataset__
 You can also apply our method to your Dataset by replacing the data in DATA. <br>
+For example, you can provide disease data in our format, then you can get scores for new diseases and drugs.<br>
+Similarly, you can also replace drug data or module network data.<br>
 <br> If you have any questions,contact the maintainer of this package: HG_Chen 13247702278@163.com